pnp/contoso/resources/readme.md

 # ISV resources

-This folder contains resources relevant for ISV's and for anyone interested in integrating the SharePoint and OneDrive platform into their solutions.
+This folder contains resources relevant for ISVs and for anyone interested in integrating the SharePoint and OneDrive platform into their solutions.

 Available resources: